maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 > - Save the insights into a Word document titled “TEALS Program Research.”
 > - The example prompts are just that, an example.
 Use them as a guide to build your own prompts

+### Single-Shot Prompting

+Single-shot prompting is a technique where a single, well-crafted prompt is used to generate a comprehensive response from the AI.
+This method works best when you need a quick, broad overview or when the problem or question is relatively straightforward.
+It allows the AI to generate a full response in one go, without the need for iterative questions.

+For example

+- **Prompt:**
+    ```text
+    Can you provide a comprehensive overview of current challenges in technology education for underserved communities, and suggest program ideas that could address these challenges?
+    ```
+In this method, you rely on the AI's ability to provide a detailed and holistic response based on the single prompt.
+This approach is more efficient when you're seeking a broad summary or a quick solution, but it may not allow for the same depth of exploration as Chain of Thought (CoT) prompting.

 ### Chain of Thought Prompting

 A CoT prompt is a series of connected questions or statements designed to guide a person or AI through a step-by-step reasoning process.
 It helps break down complex topics by prompting the thinker to address one aspect at a time, building on previous responses to develop a deeper understanding or more comprehensive solution.
 Each step in the chain encourages reflection or analysis, with each question leading logically to the next, facilitating structured problem-solving or exploration.